bellemanwesley/statebasedml/README.md

 ## Overview

 statebasedml is a Python library for training data with state based machine learning.
+The documentation below should help you understand the parameters passed to the statebasedml functions and what they return, but I recommend starting with examples.
+Check out the examples in the [samples folder](/samples)

 Installation instructions
 -------------------------